luckyharryji/concurrency_cpp/README.md

 # atomic operation and memory model

 `std::atomic_flag` is lock free object, it'ps a boolean, and can be used as buildinng blocks for other atomic operation and lock

+# lock based concurrency data stucture

+exception can happen inside the thread that was awaken, and no other thread will be awaken
+- call notify_one() during catch exception
+- call notify_all() when push/trigger mofication
+- put pointer directly into the data structure